-Pick a market that’s easy to get in and out of, has minimal red tape, the country’s government promotes international trade, there’s a Free Trade Agreement in place — but most important of all — choose a market where you know there are customers for your product.
+Pick a market that’s easy to get in and out of and has minimal red tape.
+Choose a country where the government promotes international trade and there’s a free trade agreement in place.
+But most important of all, choose a market where you know there are customers for your product.

 If you are new to expanding internationally, exporting is a great first step because you can test the waters without a big upfront investment.

-Be competitive but ultimately, when it gets down to the bottom line, prove that your quality and consistency win out every time.
-Some customers might try other products, but eventually they come back to yours because of superior quality and consistency of manufacturing — not because your pricing is the cheapest.
+Price your goods competitively, but ultimately, when it gets down to the bottom line, quality and consistency win out every time.
+Some customers might try other products, but eventually, they will come back to yours because of superior quality and consistency of manufacturing — not because your pricing is the cheapest.